bremaya/gksu-revived/README.md

 Tested in Ubuntu 22.04 LTS.

-Installer package created in .tar.xz format with all resources

 The Installer package (gksu_revived_install_package.tar.xz) have all .deb files splited

-The full deb package (gksu_2.0.2-9ubuntu1_amd64_by_bremaya_full.deb) have all packages merged
+The full deb package (gksu_2.0.2-9ubuntu1_amd64_by_bremaya_full.deb) have all .deb packages merged

-Online Installer and Uninstaller (chmod + x online_installer.sh online_uninstaller.sh) and "Run as program"
+Online Installer and Uninstaller (chmod + x online_installer.sh online_uninstaller.sh) and "Run as program" or execute in a Terminal

 Any problems mail to > bremaya@gmail.com